jroth1111/cloudflare_template/docs/dev.md

 ## Production knobs

-`apps/api/wrangler.jsonc` enables a few production-only best practices:
+`apps/api/wrangler.jsonc` enables a few best practices (some production-only):

 - `placement: { mode: "smart" }` for latency-sensitive DB/network workloads
   - Trade-off: can increase user-to-worker latency for requests that do little/no backend work; see https://developers.cloudflare.com/workers/configuration/smart-placement/